nagix/mini-tokyo-3d/docs/user-guide/gtfs.md

 Query parameter | Description | Example
 -- | -- | --
 `gtfsurl` | The URL of a [GTFS dataset zip file](https://gtfs.org/documentation/schedule/reference/#_10) (URL encoding required) | `https%3A%2F%2Fapi-public.odpt.org%2Fapi%2Fv4%2Ffiles%2FToei%2Fdata%2FToeiBus-GTFS.zip`
-`gtfsvpurl` | The URL of a [VehiclePosition feed of GTFS Realtime](https://gtfs.org/documentation/realtime/reference/#message-vehicleposition) (URL encoding required) | `https%3A%2F%2Fapi-public.odpt.org%2Fapi%2Fv4%2Fgtfs%2Frealtime%2FToeiBus`
+`gtfsvpurl` | The URL of a [VehiclePosition feed of GTFS Realtime](https://gtfs.org/documentation/realtime/reference/#message-vehicleposition) (URL encoding required).
+If omitted, vehicles will operate according to the timetables | `https%3A%2F%2Fapi-public.odpt.org%2Fapi%2Fv4%2Fgtfs%2Frealtime%2FToeiBus`
 `gtfscolor` | A color used to display routes and vehicles.
 Hexadecimal color code (no leading `#`) | `9FC105`

 Since a GTFS dataset to display does not necessarily cover the area around Tokyo, it is useful to specify `#` followed by multiple elements separated by `/` (hash) to make the initial position and orientation of the map suitable for displaying the dataset.
 The hash should be placed after the query parameters above.